sunpy/sunpy/docs/guide/data_types/timeseries.rst

 the header information as read from the source files.
 A word of caution: many data sources provide little to no meta data so this variable might be empty.
 The meta data is described in more detail later in this guide.
-Similarly there are properties for getting `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.columns` as a list of strings, `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.index` values and `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.time_range` of the data.
+Similarly there are properties for getting `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.colnames` as a list of strings, `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.index` values and `~sunpy.timeseries.timeseriesbase.GenericTimeSeries.time_range` of the data.
 The actual data in a SunPy TimeSeries object is accessible through